klinker-apps/Android-Blur-Launcher/README.md

 As the apps feature-set continues to be merged into this new fork, I will continue to add to this repository.

-- Support for Blur Pages and Card
+- Support for `Blur Pages`
-- Built from Marshmallow's Launcher3 code, with the latest improvements and Material Design in mind
+- Built from Nougats's Launcher3 code, with the latest improvements and `Material Design` in mind
 - Blur puts app predictions at the top of the app drawer
 - quick scroll through the app drawer
 - hidden apps (still show up when searching in the all apps drawer though, by design)
 - revamped settings menu
+- Rotation support for tablets
 - gesture support
 - menu when you drop an icon in the original location on the workspace
 - configure homescreen and all apps grid